 In my monthly Topic Expert post at Good Therapy I wrote about ending therapy.
-I often consider this to be the most important part of the process.
+I often consider this to be one of the most important part of the process.
 Some of the best work happens when people are saying goodbye.
 And it’s often a skipped part of treatment because most people hate saying goodbye.

 All the Past Goodbyes in Ending Therapy

 I know that it’s not a favorite for me.
 I definitely struggle with the discomfort that arises when someone I care about is leaving.
 I want to talk them out of it.
 I can get angry at them for no apparent reason.
 I can just feel really sad and wonder what was the point of ever getting to know them–was it worth this feeling of loss?

 I’m highlighting some steps in the grief cycle (bargaining, anger, depression) because a goodbye is like a death.
 The person is gone.
 It may not be forever, but before the intellect gets involved and you start rationalizing your feelings we need to allow for some healthy expression of those irrational, uncomfortable, annoying feelings.

 Ending therapy is a great place to do that because you don’t have to take care of the therapist.
 You can allow yourself to go through all your past goodbyes by letting your therapist know all of the feelings, the ones that make sense and the ones that don’t.

 Avoidance and Goodbyes

 Ghosting is a common word in dating, but we leave lots of situations without the goodbye process.
 I was reading about the “Irish Goodbye” for when you leave a party without telling anyone.
 Wow, when you think about it we have so many phrases for this thing we do to avoid the discomfort of leaving.
 There are movies and books about abandonment–it’s a core component about what brings people to therapy and what gets in the way of relationships.